Nicolas Guibert de Bruet, Attorney at Law and Technology Consultant

 In the 2026 automotive landscape, the SOTA is no longer a nebulous concept used in product liability defense.
 With the maturation of ISO 26262 and ISO 21434, SOTA has been codified through repeated practice and wide embrace.
 For the engineer, this means that a deviation from these standards isn't just a technical choice; it is a potential admission of negligence, or more.

-2. Examples of How We Protect Your Engineering Team
+Examples of How We Use Integrated Lifecycle Management To Protect Your Engineering Team

 We don't just "check boxes."
 We provide real services that help your engineers satisfy Legal Benchmarks, within the context of your Integrated Lifecycle Management system: